I've lost both of my parents and a father-in-law since beginning this story in July of 2012. Believe me that writing has been good therapy.

 Clint frowned at her disrespectful tone.
-Though, Nick wasn't phased.
+Though, Nick wasn't fazed.

 "The events of the last months haven't been fair to you, and I'm sorry for the part I've played in that."

-When only snarky remarks came to mind, Cami chose to remain silent.
+When only snide remarks came to mind, Cami chose to remain silent.